 4.1.
 False statement to obtain a drug – BPC 4323

-It is a crime in California, per Business and Professions Code 4323, for a person to make false statements to a pharmacist in order to get a drug.
+It is a crime in California, per Business and Professions Code 4323, to make false statements to a pharmacist in order to get a drug.

 First, it is a crime under BPC 4323 if:

-- a defendant falsely represents himself to be a physician or other person that can lawfully prescribe a drug, in order to get a drug; and,
+- you falsely represent yourself to be a physician or other person that can lawfully prescribe a drug, in order to get a drug; and,

 - the misrepresentation, or false statement, took place in an electronic or telephone communication with a pharmacist.5